 Today trout are still stocked all over the country.
 They are still fairly easy to catch, and many people who fish for them love to eat them right off the camping stove, too, as they are a very clean tasting fish.
 Trout fishing can be as simple, or as complicated, as an anglers makes it.

 This can be said for many species, but it is especially true for trout.
 Many anglers use simple spinning gear from the shore of a stream.
 Others charter boats on big waters such as the Great Lakes to get their limit of Lakers.
 Still others go to great lengths to tie their own flies and fly fish for trout in small streams throughout the country.
+Fishing from a kayak is a relatively new sport but increasingly popular with the advent of many new well rigged fishing kayaks.

 The sport of trout fishing, really, can be whatever the angler makes of it.
 The first thing an angler must know, however, is a bit about the regulations governing the fish they wish to catch, especially if you are a beginner.